AddieX/createUser/README.md

 ## License

-This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.